satyambaba/homeassistant/README.md

 **3. Create a folder "/config/www/picture/doorbell"**

-**4. Put below code in the config file and reboot (it is only needed when you are using 5.
-Method 1)**
+**4. Put below code in the config file and reboot (it is only needed when you are using Step 5, Method 1)**
 ```yaml
 downloader:
   download_dir: /config/www/picture/doorbell